arthur-e/flux-python-api/SCHEMA.md

     "parameters": [String],     // Array of well-known variable names e.g.
                                 // "values", "value", "errors" or "error"

-    "span": String,             // The length of time, as a Pandas "freq" code,
+    "spans": Array,             // The length of time, as Pandas "freq" codes,
                                 // that an observation spans

-    "step": Number,             // The length of time, in seconds, between each
+    "steps": Array,             // The length of time, in seconds, between each
                                 // observation to be imported

     "timestamp": String,        // An ISO 8601 timestamp for the first observation